-NOTE When Array is called as a function rather than as a constructor, it creates and initialises a new Array object.
+When Array is called as a function rather than as a constructor, it creates and initialises a new Array object.
 Thus the function call Array (...) is equivalent to the object creation expression new Array (...) with the same arguments.
+However, if the this value value passed in the call is an Object with an [[InitializationState]] internal data property whose value is undefined, it initializes the this value using the argument values.
+This permits Array to be used both as factory method and to perform constructor instance initialization.